Our Farm Locations

 Located between the JW Marriott Hotel on Washington Street and the Indiana State Museum, we have been growing food at the farm at White River State Park since 2010.
 This farm site is nearly 6,000 square feet.

 Because of this garden’s unique location, more than 3.5 million visitors each year have the opportunity to interact with this urban farming site.
-Our hope is that it stimulates visitors to ask questions about the role of urban agriculture in Indianapolis and in their home countries, cities and towns.
+As an often surprising find in the heart of downtown Indianapolis, visitors stop to enjoy the garden and often have questions to ask or stories to share.

-Our White River State Park garden now operates as a U-Pick location, offering produce to the public free of charge.
-The garden currently holds a diverse array of crops including collards, melons, summer squash, okra, and more.
+Our White River State Park garden operates as a U-Pick location, offering produce to the public free of charge.
 Park goers are encouraged to carefully walk through the garden and harvest their own produce.
 Please bring your own harvest tools and bags.

 We welcome visitors to capture a photo of their harvested produce and share it on social media, tagging GPI on Instagram and Facebook with the handle @GrowingPlacesIndy.